shahnazj/PhoneBookApp/README.md

-# PhoneBookApp
-A simple phonebook with C#
+This is a homework for development with C#